Sultanate of Langkat

-The Sultanate of Langkat was a Malay Muslim state located in modern Langkat Regency, North Sumatra.
-It predates Islam in the region, but no historical records before the 17th century survive.
-It prospered with the opening of rubber plantations and the discovery of oil in Pangkalan Brandan.
+The Sultanate of Langkat was a Malay Muslim kingdom located in modern Langkat Regency, North Sumatra.
+It managed to survive for almost 4 centuries until 1946.
+Its current location prospered with the opening of rubber plantations and the discovery of oil in Pangkalan Brandan.

 Early history

 In approximately 1568, a military commander from the Kingdom of Aru set up a kingdom which was the forerunner of the modern Langkat Sultanate.
 However, the first sultan was Sri Paduka Tuanku Sultan al-Haj Musa al-Khalid al-Mahadiah Mu’azzam Shah, known as Sultan Musa, who was awarded the title of sultan in 1887 by the Dutch monarch, as were the rulers of Deli, Serdang and Asahan as a token of gratitude for their services to the Dutch East Indies.
 The Dutch colonial authorities were able to use the Malay sultans to indirectly control eastern Sumatra.
 These sultans signed political contracts with the Dutch, and as part of their nominal authority over land use, personally received royalties for each land concession they granted allowing foreign interests to control tobacco estates.
 They also were granted control over their Malay subjects and guaranteed security of their sultanates.